Military Science Program

 That’s not the case.
-We do have scholarships that we offer out and those cover tuition and fees and some other things, but that is not a guarantee.
-It’s a competitive process just like receiving any other scholarship.
+We do have scholarships that we offer which cover tuition, fees and other incidentals, but are not a guaranteed.
+It’s a competitive process like receiving any other scholarship.

 The Army ROTC – in addition to the Navy and Air Force ROTC programs – is one of the nation’s biggest scholarship grantors.
 The Army ROTC alone provides $274 million in scholarship money to more than 13,000 students each year, according to the U.S. Army Cadet Command.

-Army ROTC, which provides leadership and military training at colleges and universities across the country, has been around for more than100 years.
+Army ROTC, which provides leadership and military training at colleges and universities across the country, has been around for more than 100 years.
 Yet students and families often misunderstand how the program and scholarships work.
-Here are three common misconceptions and clarifications about the ROTC program and awards.
+Following are three common misconceptions and clarifications about the ROTC program and awards.

 Myth 1: College is automatically paid for.

 At the national level, about 12,000 high school seniors compete for about 2,000 Army ROTC scholarships.
-About half of those are three-year scholarships, and the other half are four-year scholarships.
-The application process is already open for those who just completed their junior year of high school.
+Approximately half of those are three-year scholarships, and half are four-year scholarships.
+The application process is open for those who have completed their junior year of high school.

-The majority of high school scholarship recipients are in the top 25 percent of their class, belong to an honor society and participate in organizations or sports.
-ROTC is looking for scholars, athletes, and leaders.
-Students should be working on building a resume early in their high school career.
+The majority of high school scholarship recipients are in the top 25 percent of their class, belong to an honor society, and participate in organizations or sports.
+ROTC is looking for scholars, athletes and leaders.
+Students should be working on building a résumé early in their high school careers.

 Excel in school.
 Prepare yourself for the SAT or ACT.
 Ask to belong to the National Honor Society.
-When you look at a kid out there being active, they’re naturally a great candidate for the Army ROTC and the possibility of a full-tuition scholarship.
+Those out there being active, tend to naturally be great candidates for the Army ROTC with the possibility of a full-tuition scholarship.

-If a student misses out on the national scholarship contest, there’s still opportunity to join ROTC and compete for a scholarship once he or she is enrolled in college.
+If a student misses out on the national scholarship contest, there is still an opportunity to join ROTC and compete for a scholarship once he or she is enrolled in college.